 TIME TO TAKE ACTION

 First things first, is it's as much your responsibility as your coaches.
 Take the time to have the conversation.
 If you have any concerns about old injuries or ongoing niggles, let them know before they crop up (unsurprisingly) down the track.

 This screening will highlight whether you're both capable and comfortable in performing movements such as a basic body weight squat or standing up off a chair using one leg? or bending down to touch your toes.
 If you can’t perform these basic fundamental movements then that should a big red flag to you and your coach, as it could be an indication that you have weaknesses or a tightness that needs to be addressed.

 Click on the steps below to test yourself :

 Everyone we work with whether online on here at the studio get’s to know the following routine like the back of their hand.
 It’s not just a warm up, we use as our Initial Screening Tool before picking up any weights and our clients use it daily as a sort of ‘early warning detection system’ to suss out how they’re feeling that day.

 It’s a great way for you to start thinking about how your body feels, what’s tight, what’s weak and what you need to start paying attention too.

 THINGS TO CONSIDER

 Whatever you do, be pro-active.
-Don't accept the fact that you're mobility is poor or you hip starts to hurt towards the end of long runs.
+Don't accept the fact that your mobility is poor or your hip starts to hurt towards the end of long runs.
 The chances are, not only will these things crop up later on, but you'll be wishing you had done something about it sooner.
 So start to look after your body, it's the only one you've got!